LordFizban/Gatekeeper/README.md

 In **Power Mode**, the application enforces six strict mandatory criteria:

 1.  **Seal of Identity ??**: Title must be descriptive (>10 chars).
-2.  **Seal of Value ??**: Must contain a "So that" / "Böylece" clause.
+2.  **Seal of Value ??**: Must contain a "So that" / "BÃ¶ylece" clause.
 3.  **Seal of Victory ??**: Must have at least 3 distinct Acceptance Criteria bullets OR Gherkin syntax.
 4.  **Seal of Terrain ??**: Must have a "Dependencies" section with valid Links (Jira/Confluence).
 5.  **Seal of Cost ??**: Must include an Estimation or Points section.